the0neWhoKnocks/tv-renamer/docs/FreeNAS.md

 - You can `sudo su` to switch to `root` so you don't have to prefix all `ros` commands with `sudo`.
-- If I needed to update config options in the OS I found it was easiest to run `sudo vi /var/lib/rancher/conf/cloud-config.d/user_config.yml`, make my changes, and restart the VM via `iohyve`;
+- If I needed to update config options in the OS I found it was easiest to run `sudo vi /var/lib/rancher/conf/cloud-config.yml`, make my changes, and restart the VM via `sudo reboot`;